google/turbinia/docs/developer/contributing.md

 *   Edit ```pyproject.toml``` with the new version for the dependency.
 *   Run ```poetry lock``` to resolve any dependency conflicts.
 This will regenerate ```poetry.lock```.

+#### Updating the API server endpoints and client library

+If you are making changes to the API endpoints or adding new ones, make sure to reflect the changes in the ```openapi.yaml``` specification file.

+Once the updates are reflected in the ```openapi.yaml``` file, you can run the OpenAPI generator docker container to update the API client library.

+    $ docker pull openapitools/openapi-generator-cli:latest-release

+    $ docker run --rm -v ${PWD}:/local openapitools/openapi-generator-cli:latest-release generate -i \
+      /local/turbinia/api/openapi.yaml -g python-pydantic-v1 -o /local/turbinia/api/client \
+      --additional-properties packageName=turbinia_api_lib

+This will generate an update library in ```turbinia/api/client```.

+Make sure to review and make any necessary changes to the ```pyproject.toml``` file (e.g. the version number) and run ```poetry lock``` from the ```api/client``` directory when done.

 #### The small print